 If you don't care about next-gen consoles and want simply incredible movie images with sound you don't have to immediately pay to upgrade, this is an ideal TV.
 Read more in our full Sony A8/A8H review.

 The Sony Z8H brings a lot of the key advantages of the Z9G to a much lower price.
-This directly competes with the Samsung Q950TS above for price, and it's a very tempting alternative.
 The image quality is simply astounding, and when it comes to making SDR sources look like HDR, or making motion looking clearer without the 'soap opera' effect, this is the best in the business.

 The upscaling to 8K is truly impressive, though not really any better than the Samsung above.
 It still really makes the most of the huge screen though.
 Also impressive is the built-in sound system, which is so much meatier and bigger than just about anything else we've heard, which is a nice bonus.